Update: On Aug. 20, Audentes announced that a third patient in the AT132 clinical trial has died.

-- Two children with a rare neuromuscular disease have died after receiving a high dose of a gene therapy in a clinical trial run by Audentes Therapeutics, according to two letters sent by the company to patient groups.
+- Three children with a rare neuromuscular disease have died after receiving a high dose of a gene therapy in a clinical trial run by Audentes Therapeutics.
+The first two deaths were disclosed in letters sent by the company to patient groups in June.
+Audentes reported the third in August.

-- Both of the children suffered liver problems that ultimately led to sepsis.
-The most recent death occurred this month, though the letters revealed Audentes halted dosing of new patients before either occurred.
+- Each of the children suffered liver problems that ultimately led to fatal complications.
+The most recent death occurred this month, though the letters revealed Audentes halted dosing of new patients before anyone had died.
 The Food and Drug Administration subsequently placed the study on a formal clinical hold.

 - The gene therapy, called AT132, is designed to treat X-linked myotubular myopathy, a deadly disease caused by mutations in a single gene.
 Audentes, which was bought by Japan's Astellas Pharma for $3 billion in December, aimed to submit the treatment for approval this year, but those plans are now on hold, according to the letter.